Ebbsfleet to Brussels trains

 We recommend arriving at St Pancras International 60 minutes before your Eurostar train departs to allow plenty of time for ticket, security and passport checks.
 Ticket gates close 30 minutes before departure.

 We’re receiving thousands of calls and emails right now, and it’s taking longer than usual for us to reply to everybody.
 We’d strongly encourage you not to call our contact centre, but to check eurostar.com for all the latest info instead.
-For any other requests or questions, you can use this contact us form and select ‘Kent Station’ from the drop-down list.
+For any other requests or questions, you can use this contact us form.
 Apologies for the inconvenience caused.

-Get to Ebbsfleet International station just 30 mins before your train departure to Brussels.
+Get to Ebbsfleet International station at our recommended arrival time to allow plenty of time to get through border controls and security.
 You can download your ticket to your phone, use our app or print it at home.
 Once on board, sit back and relax in our comfy seats and in just 1 hour and 50 minutes you’ll be in the centre of Brussels.